rdgd/birdie/README.md

 Migration files must live in the directory specified by the config, and they must follow the following naming convention: The migration ID should be the first part of the migration filename, separated by the rest of the filename by an underscore.
 For example `0257_renamed_documents_collection.js`.

 Migration files must export two functions, named `up` and `down` respectively.
-Each of these functions receives two arguments from birdie, (1) mongodb instance and (2) a "done" method you must call when you are done with all of your asynchronous operations.
+Each of these functions receives three arguments from birdie, (1) mongodb instance (2) a "done" method you must call when you are done with all of your asynchronous operations, and (3) which is optional, a reference to the mongodb library so that you can leverage it for creating new instances of ObjectId, Timestamp, and the like.

 Here is an example migration file: